NaomiKriger/speech_to_speech_magician/README.md

 and the transcription will be sent to ChatGPT for a response.
 The response will be read out loud via a text-to-speech library, and you'll hear it.

+# Demo
+TODO: add here a video exemplifying how the game works

 # Tech Stack
 * Python
 * openai - ChatGpt, Whisper